palerdot/vue-speedometer/README.md

 </template>
 ```

-`vue-speedometer` is the name of the component to be used inside Vue templates

 ### Slim Build (Experimental):

 There is a `Slim` build available without bundling `d3`.
 This project uses `d3` *micro bundles*.
 If your project also uses `d3` *microbundles*, you can opt for **slim build**.
 Necessary `d3` dependencies required for slim build to work are - `d3-array`, `d3-color`, `d3-ease`, `d3-format`, `d3-interpolate`, `d3-scale`, `d3-selection`, `d3-shape`, `d3-transition`.